RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

        The Rain, Dust, Snow, and Wind Debris systems all inherit their main CPU emitter from the Weather Particles emitter asset.

-      This emitter is responsible for getting the camera transform, determining the location and range to spawn particles inside, and spawning the CPU particles which query the scene collision.
+      This emitter is responsible for getting the camera transform, determining the location and range to spawn particles inside, and spawning CPU particles which just exist to query the scene collision (something GPU particles cannot do).

       The Rain and Snow systems also have GPU emitters, which inherit from the GPU Weather Particles emitter asset.
-These use the arrays of valid particle paths which are created by the Weather Particles emitter, to spawn additional GPU particles which follow the same proven paths, without needing to query collision again.
+These use the arrays of valid particle paths which are created by the CPU emitter, to spawn additional GPU particles which follow the same proven paths, without needing to query collision again.

       Lightning

       The Lightning Strike niagara system is the one used for lightning flashes with a visible lightning bolt.
 The Obscured Lightning system is used for the passive effect of flashes which just light the clouds.

-      The lightning strike system uses an emitter called Lightning Path Gen to create a series of randomized points connecting the start position to the target position.
-Then the Lightning Bolt emitter spawns a ribbon particle which follows that path, randomly shifting the particles connecting the points.
-All of the other emitters are for the adjacent cloud lighting and light flare effects.

       On UDW, the niagara components for the weather particles and obscured lightning are controlled mainly from the update functions.
 The lightning flashes are spawned from the Lightning Flash graph.